TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 15/Mark 15.26.md

 ---

-And the superscription of his accusation was written over, THE KING OF THE JEWS.
+The superscription of his accusation was written over him, "THE KING OF THE JEWS."